This article was updated on June 6, 2022 (originally published August 22, 2019).

 Since opening their doors in April of this year, Virtue has been busy with a non-stop flow of customers.
 Many people in the local area have abandoned the (in my opinion) obsolete “Jamba Juice” type juice bars, and upgraded to Virtue as their juice bar of choice.
 They like that the products are all organic, and that the store generally feels fresh, clean, and there’s plenty of space to sit and hang out.

 Most importantly, customers simply like the juice better.
 Tom explained “When someone orders a Virtue juice for the first time, we explain to them that what they’re about to taste is going to be different than what they normally get at a juice bar.
 It’s going to taste smoother and more vibrant than juice made using other methods like a centrifugal or slow juicer.”

 After the first sip of truly fresh pressed juice, customers simply can’t imagine going back to “conventional” juice.
 In the past, customers would have to choose between fresh juice or cold-pressed.
 Now they can have both.
 After seeing the success of Virtue, I now believe more than ever that made-to-order, custom cold-pressed juice is going to be the next big movement in juicing.
 It’s simply better than anything else out there.

-Want to learn how to offer made-to-order pressed juice at your juice bar?
-Attend JuiceCon 2019 to learn directly from Tom.
-He will be presenting a step-by-step guide complete with best practices based on what he’s learned from first hand experience, and will be available to answer questions throughout the weekend.
+Want to learn how to offer made-to-order pressed juice at your juice bar plus other industry processes?
+Attend the next JuiceCon!
+At the 2019 JuiceCon, Tom presented a step-by-step guide complete with best practices based on what he’s learned from first hand experience, and was available to answer questions throughout the weekend.